RaVeR76/BubbleBobbleBonkers/README.md

 The bug of all bugs for a developer, the game doesn't work in Safari (iOS) ..... man, I could have cried when I found this out.
 Is there a better way than on your mentor sesh?
 I was so happy with it so far and my mentor then tried it on his Mac .... the cards wouldn't display when they turned over.
 What was displayed was the face card Bubble Bobble image but only backwards .... no characters.
-Gutted and deflated was an understatement.
+**Gutted and deflated** was an understatement.
 It worked perfectly on my screen and laptop.
-I was windows & he was Mac so I need to figure this out.
-I am running Chrome plus I checked it on Firefox & my andoid phone.
+I was windows and he was Mac so I need to figure this out.
+I am running Chrome plus I checked it on Firefox & my Andoid phone.
 All worked perfectly for me.
 [backface-visibility](https://stackoverflow.com/questions/42744573/backface-visibility-not-working-in-safari) seems to be the issue I think & hope ! ...
 I did try this fix but it never worked for me.
-On firefox though the theme tune would not autoplay either :(  .... gonna cry soon !!!
+On Firefox though the theme tune would not autoplay either :(  .... gonna cry soon !!!

 * **Fix**
 I have no fix at this monent in time, it was consuming too much time.
-The unfortunate issue is that I don't own an Apple device which makes it impossible for me to test.
+The unfortunate issue is that *I don't own an Apple device which makes it impossible for me to test*.
 I was tormenting my brother to test it when I had tried something different but I was becoming a nuisance tbh.
 I had to give up and move on.
 I will deffo come back to this one at a later date.

 * **Verdict**